wtheisen/BashDynamicPaper/README.md

 also play nicely with [pywal](https://github.com/dylanaraps/pywal) should you want to change your themes w/r/t the wallpaper.
 Right now it uses [wttr.in]()'s ability to get the location via IP so if you're using a VPN it might not play nicely.
-Currently `--zip` only supports the locations in the United States.

 ### Example